 Having a test drive was out of the question.

-To even look inside the boat, I had to prise the key from his clenched molars and walk unaided to it.
+To even look inside the boat, I had to prise the key from his clenched teeth and walk unaided to it.
 But, after a quick look round inside, things appeared promising.
-She matched most items on my "Wish List".
+She matched most of the items on my "Wish List".
 But if I were to sign a contract, I would need to commit, de jure, to purchase without trial.

 SURVEY

-Looking at a SPRINGER as I was, the broker said he would need an 'excess' on the basis that he would have to employ 'extra gear'.
+Looking at a SPRINGER as I was, Mr.Broker said he would need an 'excess' on the haul out fee on the basis that he would have to employ 'extra gear'.

 Hauling out then would be £400 vat inc. and the total bill would exceed £1000